KjellZijlemaker/Course-exercises-System-Engineering-2/README.md

-Java-Course-SE2
+Course exersizes System Engineering 2
 ===============

-All Java Exercizes for System Engineering 2
+This repo includes all exersizes from System Engineering 2